Finite group actions and G-monopole classes on smooth 4-manifolds: Introduction

 Thus for a $G$-invariant metric on $M$ and a $G$-invariant perturbation of the Seiberg-Witten equations, we consider the \emph{$G$-monopole moduli space} $\frak{X}$ consisting of their $G$-invariant solutions modulo gauge equivalence.
 One can easily see that the ordinary moduli space $\frak{M}$ is acted on by $G$, and $\frak{X}$ turns out to be a subset of its $G$-fixed point set.
 The intersection theory on $\frak{X}$ will give the \emph{$G$-monopole invariant} $SW^{G}_{M,\frak{s}}$ defined first by Y. Ruan \cite{ruan}, which is expected to be different from the ordinary Seiberg-Witten invariant $SW_{M,\frak{s}}$.

 In view of this, the following definition is relevant. \begin{defn} Suppose that $M$ admits a smooth action by a compact Lie group $G$ preserving the orientation of $M$.

-A second cohomology class of $M$ is called a $G$-\emph{monopole class} if it arises as the first Chern class of a $G$-equivariant Spin$^c$ structure for which the Seiberg-Witten equations admit a $G$-invariant solution for every $G$-invariant Riemannian metric of $M$. \end{defn} When the $G$-monopole invariant is nonzero, its first Chern class has to be a $G$-monopole class.
+A second cohomology class of $M$ is called a $G$-\emph{monopole class} if it arises as the first Chern class of a $G$-equivariant Spin$^c$ structure for which the Seiberg-Witten equations admit a $G$-invariant solution for every $G$-invariant Riemannian metric of $M$. \end{defn} When a $G$-monopole invariant is nonzero, its first Chern class has to be a $G$-monopole class.
 As explain in \cite{sung3}, the cases we are aiming at are those for finite $G$.
-If a compact connected Lie group $G$ has positive dimension and is not a torus $T^n$, then $G$ contains a Lie subgroup isomorphic to $S^3$ or $S^3/\Bbb Z_2$, and hence $M$ admitting an effective action of such $G$ must have a $G$-invariant metric of positive scalar curvature by the well-known Lawson-Yau theorem \cite{law-yau} so that $M$ with $b_2^G(M)>1$ has no $G$-monopole class.
-On the other hand, the Seiberg-Witten invariants of a 4-manifold with an effective $S^1$ action were extensively studied by S. Baldridge \cite{bal1, bal2, bal3}.
+If a compact connected Lie group $G$ has positive dimension and is not a torus $T^n$, then $G$ contains a Lie subgroup isomorphic to $S^3$ or $S^3/\Bbb Z_2$, and hence $M$ admitting an effective action of such $G$ must have a $G$-invariant metric of positive scalar curvature by the well-known Lawson-Yau theorem \cite{law-yau} so that $M$ with $b_2^+(M)^G>1$ has no $G$-monopole class, where $b_2^+(M)^G$ denotes the maximal dimension of $G$-invariant positive-definite subspaces of $H^2(M;\Bbb R)$ under the intersection pairing.
+On the other hand, Seiberg-Witten invariants of a 4-manifold with an effective $S^1$ action were extensively studied by S. Baldridge \cite{bal1, bal2, bal3}.

-As another invariant for detecting a $G$-monopole class, one can also generalize the Bauer-Furuta invariant $BF_{M,\frak{s}}$ in \cite{BF, bau} to the so-called \emph{$G$-Bauer-Furuta invariant} $BF^{G}_{M,\frak{s}}$, which is roughly the stable cohomotopy class of the monopole map between $G$-invariant subsets of the associated Hilbert bundles over $T^{b_1(M)^G}$ where $b_1(M)^G$ is the dimension of the space of $G$-invariant harmonic 1-forms on $M$.
-This should be distinguished from the $G$-equivariant Bauer-Furuta invariant of \cite{szymik,naka1}, which is the stable $G$-homotopy class of the monopole map between the original Hilbert bundles over the Picard torus $T^{b_1(M)}$.
+As another invariant for detecting a $G$-monopole class, one can also generalize the Bauer-Furuta invariant $BF_{M,\frak{s}}$ of \cite{BF, bau} to $\overline{BF}^{G}_{M,\frak{s}}$, which is roughly the $S^1$-equivariant stable cohomotopy class of the monopole map between $G$-invariant subsets of the associated Hilbert bundles over $T^{b_1(M)^G}$ where $b_1(M)^G$ is the dimension of the space of $G$-invariant elements in $H^1(M;\Bbb R)$.
+As will be discussed later, this is a little different from the $G$-equivariant Bauer-Furuta invariant $BF^G_{M,\frak{s}}$ of \cite{szymik,naka1}, which is the $(G\times S^1)$-equivariant stable cohomotopy class of the monopole map between the original Hilbert bundles over the Picard torus $T^{b_1(M)}$.

-Using these invariants, we find $G$-monopole classes in some connected sums which have vanishing Seiberg-Witten invariants : \begin{thm} Let $M$ and $N$ be smooth closed oriented 4-manifolds satisfying $b_2^+(M)> 1$ and $b_2^+(N)=0$, and $\bar{M}_k$ for any $k\geq 2$ be the connected sum $M\#\cdots \#M\# N$ where there are $k$ summands of $M$.
+Using these invariants, we find $G$-monopole classes in some connected sums which have vanishing Seiberg-Witten invariants : \begin{thm} Let $M$ and $N$ be smooth closed oriented connected 4-manifolds satisfying $b_2^+(M)> 1$ and $b_2^+(N)=0$, and $\bar{M}_k$ for any $k\geq 2$ be the connected sum $M\#\cdots \#M\# N$ where there are $k$ summands of $M$.